 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 153,656, 55,674 total housing units (homes and apartments), and a median house value of $1,110,251, Sunnyvale house prices are not only among the most expensive in California, Sunnyvale real estate also is some of the most expensive in all of America.
+With 153,185 people, 55,938 houses or apartments, and a median cost of homes of $1,069,962, Sunnyvale house prices are not only among the most expensive in California, Sunnyvale real estate also is some of the most expensive in all of America.

 People in Sunnyvale primarily live in small (one, two or no bedroom) single-family detached homes.
 Sunnyvale has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Sunnyvale built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Sunnyvale built between 1940-1969 ( 42.84%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 11.26%).
 There's also some housing in Sunnyvale built before 1939 ( 1.96%).

 In the last 10 years, Sunnyvale has experienced some of the highest home appreciation rates of any community in the nation.
 Sunnyvale real estate appreciated 73.44% over the last ten years, which is an average annual home appreciation rate of 5.66%, putting Sunnyvale in the top 10% nationally for real estate appreciation.
 If you are a home buyer or real estate investor, Sunnyvale definitely has a track record of being one of the best long term real estate investments in America through the last ten years.